dsw7/BridgingInteractions/overall-counts-YABBI-2019/README.md

 ## Met-aromatic low level routine + bridging interactions
 ---
-A low level object oriented package for running the Met-aromatic algorithm.
+A low level object oriented package for running the Met-aromatic algorithm and collecting statistics on bridging interactions.
 See DSW thesis for a theoretical description.
 Met-aromatic data is first collected using ```runner.py``` which loads data into a MongoDB database.
+The PDB codes of interest were low redundancy (high resolution) structures stored in the file ```low_redundancy_delimiter_list.txt```.
 The script ```analyze.py``` runs a set of queries on the MongoDB database and returns meaningful data which can be redirected for storage.
 The script ```heatmap.py``` creates a heatmap representation of bridging interactions broken down by EC classifiers.
-This was a reviewer request.

 ### Contents
 ```